Innovation Strategy

 Before new research projects or commercialization efforts.

 Innovation is not one-size-fits-all.
 Organizations innovate in different ways and at different depths, depending on their goals, context, and resources.
-Two useful lenses to understand innovation are:
+Two useful lenses to understand innovation are Value-Based Innovation Types and Strategic Innovation Approaches.

 Value-Based Innovation Types